plevans/RTVP/README.md

 A co-simulation tool is proposed that allows the models to stream 3D visualisations of their internal state, in real-time, as the simulation progresses.

 This work was presented in Grenoble, France at the 2024 IEEE Design Methodologies Conference.
-Refer to this publication for further details, [Real Time Virtual Prototypes for Power Electronics, *2022 IEEE Design Methodologies Conference (DMC)*](https://ieeexplore.ieee.org/document/10812139).
+Refer to this publication for further details, [Real Time Virtual Prototypes for Power Electronics](https://ieeexplore.ieee.org/document/10812139).

 ![result-thermal-die](https://github.com/user-attachments/assets/dbfc5c7a-6c6e-48b8-8161-073b7285b054)